Love & the Outcome (album)

-Love & the Outcome is the eponymous debut studio album from the contemporary Christian music duo Love & the Outcome.
+Love & the Outcome is the debut studio album from the contemporary Christian music duo Love & the Outcome.
 The album was produced by David Garcia, Ben Glover, Seth Mosley, and Jeff Pardo.
 It was released on August 27, 2013 by Word Records.
 The album has seen commercial charting successes as well as positive critical attention.

 Background

 The album was released by Word Records on August 27, 2013.
 It was produced by David Garcia, Ben Glover, Seth Mosley, and Jeff Pardo.

 Music and lyrics

 Grace S. Aspinwall at CCM Magazine said that "While the songwriting lacks the depth demonstrated by contemporaries like Matthew West", "the label debut...is versatile and smart, clean-cut pop."
 At Jesus Freak Hideout, Jen Rose stated that the album was "a catchy introduction to the duo, showcasing bright pop rock sounds and a deep trust in God."
 Rose also described the release as "not too musically or lyrically ambitious".
 Sarah Fine agreed with Rose that "While new ground isn't being broken here in a musical sense, it firmly establishes familiar ground in a highly noticeable way," and that "With each track, you feel as if you're being warmly invited into the duo's home to listen, learn, and relate to their life experiences."
 Indie Vision Music's Jonathan Andre stated that "Jodi and Chris have unveiled their vulnerability to unmask 11 tracks of honesty and transparent songwriting."
 At Christian Music Zine, Joshua Andre agreed that the lyrics were "very personal and emotional".

 Rose described Love & the Outcome as "thematically relatable enough" with an "optimistic message" that "is uplifting".
 Also, Fine wrote that "The recurring themes of selfless love and trusting in God's sovereignty despite facing some of life's toughest circumstances shine throughout, and never once feel overwhelming or repetitive."
 Joshua Andre said that "on this seamless easy to listen 11 tracks of hope, testimony, and encouragement, wrapped up in the genre of pop, with plenty of upbeat tracks next to transparent heartfelt ballads."
 Lorie Haire at Christian Music Review wrote that "this album is a story through lyrics of the struggles and triumphs that this husband and wife duo have gone through while chasing their dreams and pursuing their calling in music."